Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ```

 ### Sharing Multiple Items Using a Message

+The multiple item sharing operation is supported in mobile applications only.

 To share multiple items using an MMS message, use the `APP_CONTROL_OPERATION_MULTI_SHARE` operation.